brianpetro/Smart-Connections-Docs/Smart Connect app/Smart Environments in Smart Connect.md

 		- Use **Run Import** if issues persist.
 	- Be aware of potential glitches; updates are ongoing to resolve them.

-### 7. Additional Considerations
+### Additional Considerations

 - **Performance Tips**:

 	- **Embed Blocks** increases the number of embeddings; consider disabling if performance is impacted.
-	- Adjust **Minimum Embedding Length** to exclude insignificant notes.
+	- Adjust **Minimum Embedding Length** to prevent embedding content with less than the minimum length.

-- **Known Issues**:

-	- Some features may have glitches as improvements are in progress.
-	- Regularly update the app to benefit from bug fixes.

 - **Synchronization with Obsidian**:

 	- Matching the environment name with your vault name ensures seamless integration.
 	- Shared configurations enhance functionality between the app and plugin.

-- **Best Practices**:

-	- Regularly refresh embeddings after significant changes.
-	- Use file and folder exclusions to manage large volumes of notes.

 - **Feedback and Support**:

 	- Report errors or issues to support channels or the GitHub repository.
-	- Provide detailed information to assist in troubleshooting.
+	- Provide screenshots to assist in troubleshooting.